noxonsu/onout.org/docs/templates/cp2evmblockchain.md

 Hello!
 My name is Alex i'am the founder of team who can deploy a crosschain bridge.
 Since you have a working EVM rpc (link to rpc).
 I noted your blockchain already has {blocknumber} blocks but still can't find a bridge.
 Our team can deploy the bridge and other dapps like DEX, lottery, DAO, NFT stuff and other.
 Can i send you demos?

 chatgpt hint: Hello!
 My name is Alex, and I'm the founder of a team that specializes in setting up crosschain bridges.
 I noticed that your blockchain, which already has {blocknumber} blocks, doesn't have a bridge yet.
 We can help!
 Not only can we set up a bridge, but we can also develop other decentralized apps like a DEX, lottery, DAO, and NFT-related projects.
 Would you like to see some demos?

+еще варианты

+Message 1:

+Hello!

+I found a broken link on your website at [specify the page].
+You might want to check it.

+Message 2:

+Hi again, I'm Alex.
+I have a team that makes tools for blockchains.
+We have things like bridges between chains, DEX, lottery tools, DAOs, and NFT stuff.
+Your blockchain has {blocknumber} blocks, so maybe our tools can help.

+We sell them for a set price, but some can be used for free if we share the profits.
+Can I show you some examples?
+Waiting for your reply!